taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Finished loading...'The Space Consortium Fights World Hunger'"**

-**"In 2054, Space Consortium presented the United Nations with a proposal to collaborate with the UN Green Havens, areas of the world set aside to preserve Earth's agricultural traditions and provide biodiversity sanctuaries, in order to conduct research into exo-hydroponics (plants useful for space travel) and permaculture in low gravity.
+**"In 2054, Space Consortium presented the United Nations with a proposal to collaborate with the Green Havens (areas of the world set aside to preserve Earth's agricultural traditions and provide biodiversity sanctuaries) in order to conduct research into exo-hydroponics (plants useful for space travel) and permaculture in low gravity.
 The Space Consortium offered to use this research to help fight the global food shortage with food grown in space.
 Space Consortium pledged half of the carrying capacity of its recently completed space elevator project, called The Space Barges, to guarantee reliable transport of food back and forth between orbiting farms and planetside.
 Thus, the Space Consortium played a major role in improving the quality of life on Earth before The Burning..."**

 ### Page 1